 Great Short Walk Rejuvenation

-The City of Hobart is rejuvenating the iconic Organ Pipes and Pinnacle tracks on kunanyi/Mount Wellington.
+The City of Hobart is rejuvenating the iconic Organ Pipes and Pinnacle tracks on kunanyi/Mt Wellington.

-The project objective is to provide a 2–3 hours walk suitable for people with some bushwalking experience and of average fitness.
+The rejuvenated tracks open up some of the most spectacular walking on the mountain to more visitors, and create a 2–3 hour walk suitable for people with some bushwalking experience and of average fitness.

-The walk follows an historic track through a sub-alpine environment, and provides spectacular views of Hobart and the Organ Pipes.
+The rejuvenated short walk follows an historic track through a sub-alpine environment, and provide spectacular views of Hobart and the Organ Pipes.

-The new works use the same style, techniques and materials as the original works and are carefully blended in with the existing track and surrounds.
+The new works used techniques and materials sympathetic to the original works and carefully blend in with the existing tracks and surrounds.